Constitution of the United States: Background

-Congress was paralyzed.
-It could do nothing significant without nine states, and some legislation required all 13.
+Congress could do nothing significant without nine states, and some legislation required all 13.
 When a state produced only one member in attendance, its vote was not counted.
 If a state's delegation was evenly divided, its vote could not be counted towards the nine-count requirement.
 The Congress of the Confederation had "virtually ceased trying to govern".
-The vision of a "respectable nation" among nations seemed to be fading in the eyes of revolutionaries such as George Washington, Benjamin Franklin, and Rufus King.
+The vision of a respectable nation among nations seemed to be fading in the eyes of revolutionaries such as George Washington, Benjamin Franklin, and Rufus King.
 Their dream of a republic, a nation without hereditary rulers, with power derived from the people in frequent elections, was in doubt.

-On February 21, 1787, the Confederation Congress called a convention of state delegates at Philadelphia to propose revisions to the Articles.
+On February 21, 1787, the Confederation Congress called a convention of state delegates in Philadelphia to propose revisions to the Articles.
 Unlike earlier attempts, the convention was not meant for new laws or piecemeal alterations, but for the "sole and express purpose of revising the Articles of Confederation".
-The convention was not limited to commerce; rather, it was intended to "render the federal constitution adequate to the exigencies of government and the preservation of the Union."
-The proposal might take effect when approved by Congress and the states.
+The convention was not limited to commerce but intended to "render the federal constitution adequate to the exigencies of government and the preservation of the Union".

-History

 1787 drafting

 On the appointed day, May 14, 1787, only the Virginia and Pennsylvania delegations were present, and the convention's opening meeting was postponed for lack of a quorum.
-A quorum of seven states met and deliberations began on May 25.
-Eventually twelve states were represented; 74 delegates were named, 55 attended and 39 signed.
-The delegates were generally convinced that an effective central government with a wide range of enforceable powers must replace the weaker Congress established by the Articles of Confederation.
+A quorum of seven states met on May 25, and deliberations began.
+Eventually 12 states were represented, with Rhode Island refusing to participate.
+Of the 74 delegates appointed by the states, 55 attended.
+The convention's initial mandate was limited to amending the Articles of Confederation, which had proven highly ineffective in meeting the young nation's needs.
+Almost immediately, however, the delegates began considering measures to replace the Articles of Confederation.

-Two plans for structuring the federal government arose at the convention's outset:
+Two plans for structuring the federal government arose shortly after the convention's outset: